tarantula3/Access-Mobile-From-Desktop/README.md

         b. .\adb usb
         c. .\adb tcpip 5555
     4. Then unplug the usb cable
-    You need to do this every thime you add a new phone to the setup.
+    You need to do this every time you add a new phone to the setup.

 ## Accessing Phone From PC
     1. Open PowerShell in the same directory and run the following commands: